 India ordered 80 Mi-17В-5 helicopters in Russia in 2008 for a contract worth 1,34 billion dollars.
 Delivery of all 80 helicopters under this contract, as planned, will be completed by 2014.

 3. The contract for the implementation of the next stage of development of the FGFA fighter

 India and Russia plan to sign a contract to implement the design and development stage of the fifth generation FGFA (Fifth-Generation Fighter Aircraft) fighter before the end of the current or early 2013 year.

 The creation of the Indian version of FGFA will be based on the T-50, but the project will be adapted to meet the requirements of the Indian Air Force.

-21 December 2010 representatives of HAL and Rosoboronexport signed a contract worth 295 million for the joint development of the FGFA fighter design concept with the company Sukhoy during the 18 months.
-After evaluating the results of this phase of the project, the parties agreed to sign an agreement for the implementation of the design and development phase (Design & Development) of the aircraft.
-Total costs at this stage are estimated at 11 billion dollars, which will be shared between India and Russia.
+On December 21, 2010, representatives of HAL and Rosoboronexport signed a contract worth $ 295 million for joint development with Sukhoi for 18 months of a preliminary design of the FGFA fighter.
+After evaluating the results of this phase of the project, the parties agreed to sign an agreement for the implementation of the Design & Development phase of the aircraft.
+The total cost at this stage is estimated at $ 11 billion, which will be divided between India and Russia.